 Protect apps with Microsoft Cloud App Security Conditional Access App Control

 In today's workplace, it's often not enough to know what's happening in your cloud environment after the fact.
 You want to stop breaches and leaks in real time, before employees intentionally or inadvertently put your data and your organization at risk.
-It's important to enable users in your organization to make the most of the services and tools available to them in cloud apps, and let them bring their own devices to work.
+It's important to enable users in your organization to make the most of the services and tools available to them in cloud apps and let them bring their own devices to work.
 At the same time, you need tools to help protect your organization from data leaks, and data theft, in real time.
 Microsoft Cloud App Security integrates with any identity provider (IdP) to deliver these capabilities with access and session controls.
 If you are using Azure Active Directory (Azure AD) as your IdP, these controls are integrated and streamlined for a simpler and more tailored deployment built on Azure AD's Conditional Access tool.

-- In addition to a valid Cloud App Security license, to use Cloud App Security Conditional Access App Control, you need an Azure Active Directory P1 license, or the license required by your IdP solution, as well as a Cloud App Security subscription.
+- In addition to a valid Cloud App Security license, to use Cloud App Security Conditional Access App Control, you also need an Azure Active Directory P1 license, or the license required by your IdP solution, as well as a Cloud App Security license.

 How it works

 Conditional Access App Control uses a reverse proxy architecture and integrates with your IdP.
-When integrating with Azure AD Conditional Access, you can configure apps to work with Conditional Access App Control with just a few clicks, allowing you to easily and selectively enforce access and session controls on your organization's apps based on certain conditions.
-The conditions define who (user or group of users) and what (which cloud apps) and where (which locations and networks) a conditional access policy is applied to.
-After you've determined the conditions, you can route users to Microsoft Cloud App Security where you can protect data with Conditional Access App Control by applying access and session controls.
+When integrating with Azure AD Conditional Access, you can configure apps to work with Conditional Access App Control with just a few clicks, allowing you to easily and selectively enforce access and session controls on your organization's apps based on any condition in Conditional Access.
+The conditions define who (user or group of users) and what (which cloud apps) and where (which locations and networks) a Conditional Access policy is applied to.
+After you've determined the conditions, you can route users to Cloud App Security where you can protect data with Conditional Access App Control by applying access and session controls.

 Conditional Access App Control enables user app access and sessions to be monitored and controlled in real time based on access and session policies.
 Access and session policies are used within the Cloud App Security portal to further refine filters and set actions to be taken on a user.
 With the access and session policies, you can:

-Block on download: You can block the download of sensitive documents.
-For example, on unmanaged devices.
+Prevent data exfiltration: You can block the download, cut, copy, and print of sensitive documents on, for example, unmanaged devices.

-Protect on download: Instead of blocking the download of sensitive documents, you can require documents to be protected via encryption on download.
-This encryption makes sure the document is protected and user access is authenticated if the data is downloaded to an untrusted device.
+Protect on download: Instead of blocking the download of sensitive documents, you can require documents to be labeled and protected with Azure Information Protection.
+This action ensures the document is protected and user access is restricted in a potentially risky session.

-Monitor low-trust user sessions: Risky users are monitored when they sign into apps and their actions are logged from within the session.
+Monitor user sessions for compliance: Risky users are monitored when they sign into apps and their actions are logged from within the session.
 You can investigate and analyze user behavior to understand where, and under what conditions, session policies should be applied in the future.

 How session control works

-To keep the user within the session, all the relevant URLs, Java scripts, and cookies within the app session are replaced with Microsoft Cloud App Security URLs.
-For example, if the app returns a page with links whose domains end with myapp.com, the link is replaced with domains ending with something like: myapp.com.us.cas.ms
+When a session is protected by proxy, all the relevant URLs and cookies are replaced by Cloud App Security.
+For example, if the app returns a page with links whose domains end with

-This method doesn't require you to install anything on the device.
-This method is ideal when monitoring sessions from unmanaged devices.
+This method doesn't require you to install anything on the device making it ideal when monitoring or controlling sessions from unmanaged devices or partner users.

 Managed device identification

 Conditional Access App Control enables you to create policies that take into account whether a device is managed or not.
 To identify the state of a device, you can configure access and session policies to check for:

-Azure AD conditional access enables compliant and domain-joined device information to be passed directly to Microsoft Cloud App Security.
+Azure AD Conditional Access enables Intune compliant and Hybrid Azure AD Joined device information to be passed directly to Cloud App Security.
 From there, an access policy or a session policy can be developed that uses device state as a filter.
 For more information, see the Introduction to device management in Azure Active Directory.

 Client-certificate authenticated devices

 The device identification mechanism can request authentication from relevant devices using client certificates.
 You can either use existing client certificates already deployed in your organization or roll out new client certificates to managed devices.
 Make sure that the client certificate is installed in the user store and not the computer store.
 You then use the presence of those certificates to set access and session policies.

 Supported apps and clients